-The Prosperity Gospel is associated with well-known preachers such as Creflo Dollar, Kenneth Copeland, and Joel Osteen.
+When you think about the Prosperity Gospel, well-known preachers such as Creflo Dollar, Kenneth Copeland, and Joel Osteen come to mind.
 However, this controversial doctrine didn’t start with them.
-Like most movements, the seeds were planted decades before becoming mainstream.
-The Prosperity Gospel is no different.
+The movement started decades before reaching mainstream Christianity.

 Several religious figures played a role in the development of the Prosperity Gospel.
 The most notable include Norman Vincent Peale, E.W.
 Kenyon, A.A.
 Allen, T.L.
 Osborn, Oral Roberts, and Kenneth Hagin.